<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 In your self-control toolbox, you might have automatic transfers from your income such as your salary, to capital such as your retirement accounts, and automatic reinvestment of interest and dividends.

-Those fortunate to earn good incomes during their working years – and use their mental tools successfully – accumulate substantial savings.
+Those, like lawyers, fortunate to earn good incomes during their working years, use these tools successfully and accumulate substantial savings.

 Take premier league footballers.